US Army Personnel Carrier Recovery Disrupts Traffic At C-470 And I-25

 CASTLE ROCK, Colo.
 (CBS4)– The recovery of a U.S. Army personnel carrier on C-470 and Interstate 25 disrupted traffic Thursday evening.
 The carrier came off the flatbed semi that was hauling it.

-The vehicle ended up on its side and it had to be uprighted first and then towed out of the road and hauled away.READ MORE: Crowd Of Onlookers Force Wildlife Officials To Sedate & Remove Bear From Tree In Colorado Springs
+The vehicle ended up on its side and it had to be uprighted first and then towed out of the road and hauled away.READ MORE: Not Fully Re-Opened Restaurants Welcome Denver Restaurant Week

 Colorado State Patrol in Castle Rock was urging patience from drivers in the area as the recovery effort continued after 6 p.m.
 Thursday.
 The driver of the semi was not injured.